Pence backs Hong Kong protests in China speech, slams NBA and Nike

 Nike, the NBA and the Chinese Embassy in Washington did not immediately respond to requests for comment about the remarks.

-The closely watched speech sets a discordant tone just weeks before a summit in Chile where U.S. President Donald Trump hopes to finalize a partial trade deal with China’s Xi Jinping.
+The closely watched speech set a discordant tone just weeks before a summit in Chile where U.S. President Donald Trump hopes to finalize a partial trade deal with China’s Xi Jinping.

 The S&P 500 U.S. stock index briefly moved lower after his comments.